3.4: Communication Within and Between Neurons

 Figure 9.
 Summary of the electrochemical communication within and between neurons.

 Earlier you learned that axons are often covered in myelin.
 Let us consider how myelin speeds up the process of the action potential.
 There are gaps in the myelin sheaths called nodes of Ranvier.
-The myelin insulates the axon and does not allow any fluid to exist between the myelin and cell membrane.
+The myelin insulates the axon and does not allow any fluid between the myelin and cell membrane.
 Under the myelin, when the Na+ and K+ channels open, no ions flow between the intracellular and extracellular fluid.
 This saves the cell from having to expend the energy necessary to rectify or regain the resting membrane potential.
 (Remember, the pumps need ATP to run.)
 Under the myelin, the action potential degrades some, but still has a large enough potential to trigger a new action potential at the next node of Ranvier.
 Thus, the action potential jumps from node to node (Figure 10); this process is known as saltatory conduction (Saltus means “jump” in Latin).

 Figure 10.
 Action potential propagation in myelinated neurons (right) is faster than in unmyelinated neurons (left) because of saltatory conduction.